oleg-alexandrov/PolyView/Readme.md

 restart it, do so.

 On Windows, run the installer by double-clicking on it.
-When finished, launch the "Anaconda Powershell Prompt" from the "Start" menu.
+When finished, launch the "Anaconda PowerShell Prompt" from the "Start" menu.

 Install PolyView on all platforms as: